Arts and Crafts tapestries from The Tapestry House

 The Forest tapestry

 To order: use the drop-down arrow below to select a size (the price will then show), select quantity and click on the gold button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.